For years I have seen on social media the clear kayaks in Florida being advertised. I could not wait to try it out for myself one day.

 For people who are scared about what could be in the water: don't be scared!
 The only thing I saw in the water in the clear kayak, and outside of the clear kayak, was little fish.
 You can see everything that is around you and coming your way because the water is so clear.
 You'll have to be careful in some spots though if you decide to get out of your kayak.
 There are sticks and pieces of bark standing erect in the sand, which can really harm your feet if you aren't careful where you step.

 3. The Wildlife

 We didn't see a huge amount of wildlife on our tour; nothing is guaranteed when it comes to mother nature.
 There were no manatee, snake, or alligator sightings for our group; however, another group that paddled by us did say they saw a snake in the water.
 My group saw some spiders up in the trees (away from the river), turtles, fish, and birds throughout our tour.

 The wildlife wasn't disappointing for me as I was aware going into it that it was possible I may not see anything.
 It could have been a disappointment for others who had a higher expectation.
 No one in the group on my tour complained about this aspect to my knowledge.
 Everyone seemed very pleased with the wildlife they saw.

 The length of the tour is 2 hours long.
 For the first hour you are paddling upstream the entire time; this will be the toughest part.
 After, you turn around and paddle back with the current to where you started the tour; this will be the easy part.

 My tour guide had our group take 4 stops along the way upstream.
 I exercise every now and then and have experience with kayaking.
-For me, the paddle upstream was not that hard.
-My arms did get sore during the tour and after, but I have paddled a lot harder upstream at other locations in the past.
-If you are not used to kayaking, be prepared to do work and know what you are getting into!
+For me, the paddle upstream wasn't that hard.
+My arms did get sore during the tour and after, but I've paddled a lot harder upstream at other locations in the past.
+If you aren't used to kayaking, be prepared to do work and know what you're getting into!